dansmyers/IntroToCS/Labs/B-Victorian_Gothic_Guide_to_Data_Analytics.md

 Add these lines to your script and run it to verify that the `children` subset contains only passengers with an age less than 18.

 How many children are in the dataset?
 Pandas can automatically count the number of rows in a frame.
+This operation is convenient when you're first investigating a data set, since it will immediately show if any rows have missing data.

 ```
 print(children.count())